wilburluce/ng-component-ideas/README.md

 If you followed the steps above, all you will need to do to get the benefit of OnPush is add the following in your @component decorator:

 ```
+@component({
+    ...
     changeDetection: ChangeDetectionStrategy.OnPush
+  })
 ```

 #### Further Discussion
-##### Question: ‘What if I need to initialize something like a reactive form before the template renders?’
+Question: What if I need to initialize something like a reactive form before the template renders?
-##### Answer: add another *ngIf somewhere below the element that subscribes to the view data.
+Answer: add an *ngIf as so:

 ```<ng-container *ngIf=“initializeFormGroup(viewData) as formGroup”>...</ng-container>```

-##### Question: what to do if I need an observable/subscribe in my component
-##### Answer: handle your subscribe / unsubscribe in code, but make sure to add markForCheck() when needed
 The method takes the viewData and returns the formGroup.
 The idea here, in general, is to pass the viewData back to methods in the component which will keep you from having to create and subscribe to observables.
 It should also make it easier to unit test the component methods by mocking the view object vs spying on things that return data for observables.

+Question: What if its more practical (for whatever reason) to use observable/subscribe by hand in the component?
+Answer: Combine as much into one observable and manage via the async pipe.
+For anything you need to hand subscribe, make sure to add code to unsubscribe and if you are using OnPush make sure to call markForCheck()

+##### Answer: handle your subscribe / unsubscribe in code, but make sure to add markForCheck() when needed